kube-reporting/metering-operator/Documentation/dev/developer-guide.md

 ## Developer install

 Developers should generally use the [manual-install guide](../manual-install.md) as it offers the most flexibility when installing.
-If you need a minimal storage configuration with no external dependencies, use the [manifests/metering-config/hdfs-minimal.yaml](../../manifests/metering-config/hdfs-minimal.yaml) example configuration.
+If you need a minimal storage configuration with no external dependencies, use the [manifests/metering-config/hdfs-minimal.yaml](manifests/metering-config/hdfs-minimal.yaml) example configuration.

+### Testing OCP images

+See [Documentation/dev/testing-ocp-images.md](testing-ocp-images.md) for details on how to do a Metering install using OCP images instead of OKD (origin) images.